Weaponizing Boundaries in Polyamory: How it Looks and Why It’s a Problem [Polyamory Conversation Cards #21]

 “How would you like your partner(s) to respond when you’re voicing a fear, insecurity or concern?”

 Everyone’s answer to this will be slightly different.
 As always, the best way to learn about how to support your partner(s) specifically is to ask them.
-With that said, I have identified some common themes that usually help when someone is feeling jealousy, insecurity, envy, or similar emotions.
+With that said, I have identified some common themes that usually help when someone is feeling jealousy, insecurity, envy, a trigger or reminder of a negative past experience, or similar emotions.

 Be Kind